 Why It Is Good To Practice Karate

 Karate training provides both mental and physical advantages that range from extra self confidence in addition to a heightened feeling of well-being to improved professional performance.
 Adults and children experience the team interaction while they learn together but each at their own pace.

 Karate Lessons/Classes In Cockfosters

-Giving Karate classes in Cockfosters designed for people from all walks of life both men and women.
-We offer lessons for people from beginner level all the way through to experienced Karate practitioners.
-Our Karate students could be male or female, old or young, we’re able to assist individuals from all walks of life, irrespective of their sex or age group.
+Giving Karate classes in Cockfosters suitable for people from all areas of life both male and female.
+We provide lessons for people from beginner level right through to experienced Karate practitioners.
+Our Karate students can be male or female, young or old, we can assist people from all avenues of life, irrespective of their sex or age group.

 Karate practice (Cockfosters ) – Our Karate Classes in Cockfosters

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)